websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

 ## Configuring Remote Staging's Buffer Size

-When you're using Remote Live staging, and you are publishing a large amount of content, your publication could be slow and cause a large amount of network traffic.
+When you're using Remote Live staging and you are publishing a large amount of content, your publication could be slow and cause a large amount of network traffic.
 To help with this, Liferay DXP transfers data piecemeal, instead of one large data dump.
 You can control the size of data transactions by setting the following portal property in your `portal-ext.properties` file:

 ```
 staging.remote.transfer.buffer.size
 ```

 This property sets the file block sizes for remote staging.
-If a LAR file used for remote staging exceeds this size, the file will be split into multiple files prior to transmission and then reassembled on the remote server.
+If a LAR file used for remote staging exceeds this size, the file is split into multiple files prior to transmission and then reassembled on the remote server.
 The default buffer size is 10 megabytes.

 ## Disabling Remote Live Staging

-If you need to disable Staging for your Site, follow these steps:

 1. Go to *Publishing* &rarr; *Staging*, which is only available from your Staging environment.

 1. Click on the *Actions* button ( ![Actions button](../../images/icon-actions.png) ) located in the *Application* bar, and select *Staging Configuration*.

-1. Select *None* for your Staging configuration, and click on *Save*.
+1. Select *None* for your Staging configuration and click on *Save*.

-Disabling Remote Live Staging simply disables the connection between your environments without deleting any data.
+Disabling Remote Live Staging disables the connection between your environments without deleting any data.
 Since no data is erased and no processes are started, disabling Remote Live Staging is almost instantaneous.

-Also, when you disable remote staging, you must ensure the Live Site is still accessible so both sides can communicate that it's disabled.
+When you disable remote staging, you must ensure the Live Site is still accessible so both sides can communicate that it's disabled.
 Do not shut down your Live Site and then attempt to disable remote staging from your staged Site.
-If the network connection is ever lost between environments, an error message appears and instructs you on how to forcibly disable staging.
+If the network connection is ever lost between environments, an error message appears and instructs you to forcibly disable staging.

-This is only an option for your Staging environment; executing this option erases your staging information and not the content.
+Forcibly disabling staging erases your staging information from your staging server, not the content.
 The Live site remains in a locked state.
 A possible workaround is to create a new Live site and import content to it, if necessary.

 ## Additional Information